amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 print('Probability of plagiarism: ' + str((probability_of_plagiarism / len(sentences)) * 100) + '%')

 ```
-It correctly determined that the text passed to the function is indeed plagiarized:
+It correctly determined that the Moby Dick text passed to the function is plagiarized:

 ```r
 In [151]: print('Probability of plagiarism: ' + str((probability_of_plagiarism / len(sentences)) * 100) + '%')
 Probability of plagiarism: 100%
 ```

-This application is very simple, it takes as impout some text (``text_to_filter``), splits it into sentences using <a = href='http://www.nltk.org/' target='_blank'>Natural Language Toolkit (NLTK)</a>, and finally sends each to the Bing search engine for matches.
-It surrounds each sentence with quotes to find exact matches, if a match is found, then that sentence is deemed plagiarzied.
-It does so for all sentences and returns the mean as a plagiarizm score.

 This may not scale too well as Bing would quickly get upset, but for our purposes it is fine.
 Let's push this out onto the web and get some exposure.